Exawind/nalu-wind/docs/source/theory/discretizationApproach.rst

 Common approaches in the cell-centered community are to use the projected nodal gradients for the :math:`\frac{\partial u_j}{\partial x_i}` stress component.
-However, in Nalu, the above form of equation is used.
+However, in Nalu-Wind, the above form of equation is used.

 Substituting the relations of the velocity gradients for the x and y-componnet of force above provides the following expression used for